Cannabis Facility Construction in Rochester MN

-Rochester is the third-largest city in Minnesota and the most underserved by specialized cannabis facility contractors.
-The Office of Cannabis Management licensing window opened doors for cultivation, processing, and retail in markets outside the Twin Cities — and Rochester’s combination of industrial real estate, lower labor costs, and a workforce trained by Mayo Clinic and DMC adjacent construction makes it one of the highest-leverage cannabis build locations in the state.
+Rochester is the third largest city in Minnesota and the most underserved by specialized cannabis facility contractors.
+The Office of Cannabis Management licensing window opened doors for cultivation, processing, and retail in markets outside the Twin Cities, and Rochester combines industrial real estate, lower labor costs, and a workforce trained by Mayo Clinic and Destination Medical Center adjacent construction.
+That combination makes it one of the highest-leverage cannabis build locations in the state.

 Terrapin Construction Group delivers cannabis facility construction in Rochester MN under a design-build model.
-We are currently delivering an active cannabis cultivation facility in Fridley MN in the Twin Cities — the same scope, the same crews, the same IMP envelope and polyaspartic flooring systems are available for Rochester operators.
+We are currently delivering an active cannabis cultivation facility in Fridley MN in the Twin Cities.
+The same scope, the same crews, and the same IMP envelope and polyaspartic flooring systems are available for Rochester operators.

-Our active Minnesota project demonstrates the full scope we bring to Rochester operators: IMP envelope with Arch Solar panels, polyaspartic floor coating system through Cannafloors, integrated HVAC-D, OCM-compliant security infrastructure, code electrical service upgrade, and design-build single-source accountability from concept through occupancy.
+This walkthrough shows the full scope we bring to Rochester operators: IMP envelope with Arch Solar panels, polyaspartic floor coating through Cannafloors, integrated HVAC and dehumidification, OCM-compliant security infrastructure, code electrical service upgrade, and design-build single-source accountability from concept through occupancy.

 Indoor Cultivation

-Multi-tier grow, mother / clone / veg / flower, dedicated cure.
-IMP envelope, integrated HVAC-D, OCM-compliant.
+Multi-tier grow, mother, clone, veg, flower, and dedicated cure.
+IMP envelope, integrated HVAC and dehumidification, OCM-compliant.

 Mixed-Light / Hybrid